Table of Contents

 One-participant plans and foreign plans may satisfy their filing obligation under the Code by filing Form 5500-SF electronically under EFAST2 in place of Form 5500-EZ (on paper).

-Eligible one-participant plans and foreign plans need complete only the following questions on the Form 5500-SF:
+One-participant plans and foreign plans need complete only the following questions on the Form 5500-SF.

 Part I, lines A, B, and C;